 Therefore, since I stand in the Reformed Faith affirming its Christology, I believe the Clark-Van Til debate was necessary since Clark’s doctrine of God’s incomprehensibility led him to deny an essential element of his Christological heritage.
 By arguing that Christ is two persons, Clark rejected the Christology of both the Chalcedonian Creed and The Westminster Confession.
 Concerning the incarnation, one does not need two persons present in order to be faithful to Scripture.
 Instead, one only needs the Divine Person acting through humanity in an accommodating manner.
 Christ is truly man and truly God.
 The moment God the Son acts through His humanity—which is continually from the incarnation onward even to this day—He accommodates His Personhood through human action.
 God the Son is forever united to His humanity and His deity.
 The Person of God acts through the nature, and when the Person—God the Son—acts through His humanity, the result is true humanity including personhood in action.
 Christ’s personhood therefore is not two persons but One Divine Person stooping low.
 The Divine Person is acting through His human nature, and the result is fully human action.
 There is no mixture of deity and humanity.
 God the Son is acting through His deity and His humanity without separation or mixture of the two natures.

 In response to Clark’s declaration that no person was crucified on the cross according to Chalcedon, I disagree, believing instead that God the Son Incarnate was crucified.
 God the Son through His human nature was crucified on the cross.
 God the Son died through His humanity while simultaneously living through His deity.
 There is mystery here.
 The natures do not act; persons act through their natures.
-A mere nature did not die, a human person died, for God the Son acted as a human person through His humanity on the cross.
+A mere nature did not die, but God the Son in His human nature died on the cross.
 Clark’s entire argument against Chalcedon assumes that the Chalcedonian Creed argued that a Divine Person can be separated from His humanity, as if only a nature is acting.
 God the Son, however, cannot be separated from His humanity.
 Chalcedon and the Westminster Confession are clear here.
 He is God the Son Incarnate—“The Man Christ Jesus” (1 Tim.
 2:5).

 In conclusion, the OPC is still feeling the effects of the Clark-Van Til Controversy today.
 The controversy, however, needed to take place, for the implications of Clark’s theology undermined the Reformed Faith when taken to their consistent end.
 When the Creator/creature distinction is compromised, and man believes he can eliminate Scriptural paradoxes and comprehend all Scripture logically, the consistent end is a denial of the Christology expressed in the Chalcedonian Creed and the Westminster Confession.
 Although sinful tactics were used on both sides in the Clark-Van Til Controversy, the theological concerns of Van Til and others were warranted.
 Clark’s eventual rejection of God the Son’s single personhood justified Van Til’s original concerns, for if Clark’s conclusions were taken to their consistent end in the OPC, the result would be a denial of orthodox Christology.